-The aging analysis of the trade and bills receivables that are not individually nor collectively considered to be impaired is as follows:
+The aging analysis of the trade and bills receivables as at 31 December 2017 that were not individually nor collectively considered to be impaired under IAS 39 is as follows:

+2017

-2017 RMB'000 2016 RMB'000
+RMB'000

-Neither past due nor impaired 12,056 16,301
+Neither past due nor impaired 12,056

-Less than 1 month past due 1,235 1,300
+Less than 1 month past due 1,235

-1 to 3 months past due 3,323 8,088
+1 to 3 months past due 3,323

-3 to 6 months past due 2,110 10,585
+3 to 6 months past due 2,110

-6 to 12 months past due 5,207 5,479
+6 to 12 months past due 5,207

-More than 1 year past due 4,598 1,509
+More than 1 year past due 4,598

-28,529 43,262
+28,529

-Receivables that were neither past due nor impaired relate to a large number of diversified customers for whom there was no recent history of default.
+Receivables that were neither past due nor impaired related to a large number of diversified customers for whom there was no recent history of default.

-Receivables that were past due but not impaired relate to a large number of independent customers that have a good track record with the Group.
-Based on past experience, the directors of the Company are of the opinion that no provision for impairment is necessary in respect of these balances as there has not been a significant change in credit quality and the balances are still considered fully recoverable.
+Receivables that were past due but not impaired related to a large number of independent customers that had a good track record with the Group.
+Based on past experience, the directors of the Company were of the opinion that no provision for impairment under IAS 39 was necessary in respect of these balances as there had not been a significant change in credit quality and the balances were still considered fully recoverable.

-20. PREPAYMENTS, DEPOSITS AND OTHER RECEIVABLES
+19. PREPAYMENTS, OTHER RECEIVABLES AND OTHER ASSETS

-2017 RMB'000 2016 RMB'000
+2018 RMB'000 2017 RMB'000

-Prepayments 347 605
+Prepayments 203 347

-Trade deposits paid 905 5,316
+Trade deposits paid 783 905

-Prepaid land lease payments (note 15) 4 4
+Prepaid land lease payments (note 14) 4 4

-Other receivables 2,758 2,104
+Other receivables 3,006 2,758

-4,014 8,029
+3,996 4,014

-None of the above assets is either past due or impaired (2016: Nil).
+None of the above assets is either past due or impaired (2017: Nil).
 The financial assets included in the above balances relate to receivables for which there was no recent history of default.